rdempsey/data-analytics-machine-learning-big-data/README.md

 * Mac ([download](http://www.graphviz.org/download/))
 * Linux: `sudo apt-get install graphviz`

+On Windows, once you install Graphviz, add the full path to the bin directory in the Graphviz to your PATH.

 To install the Python package on all operating systems: `pip install graphviz`